BANKER

 The purpose of publishing this repertoire was not to boast about the Bank’s successes but to publicly account for everything that had gone wrong From layoffs to robberies at branches, nothing was hidden in an institution where the motto was: “Here, nothing is done that couldn’t appear on the front page of a newspaper tomorrow.”

-“While the Annual Report detailed the results obtained, which were generally good, the Repertoire highlighted what had gone wrong,” recalls Díez Yáñez, who interviewed executives involved in producing these documents.
+“While the Annual Report detailed the results obtained, generally good, the Repertoire highlighted what had gone wrong,” recounts Díez Yáñez, who interviewed executives involved in producing these documents.
 They told him that Luis Valls directed and closely supervised their publication.
 In a way, they were part of the president’s working materials.
 Luis Valls was the repertoire creator and its editor-in-chief for twenty-nine years, even after stepping down as president of the Bank.

 The Importance of Error

 To understand how Luis Valls conceived this document, which he sent once a year to his shareholders, is useful to review what he wrote about it in July 2004.
-In a text titled “The Error,” collected by Pérez Sala2, he reflected on how much people talk about success and how little they talk about mistakes.
+In a text titled “The Error,” collected by Pérez Sala2, he reflected on how little people talk about mistakes and how much they talk about success.
 He liked discussing his own and others’ mistakes, as long as they were not due to a lack of reflection or interest (which he deemed unacceptable).
 He believed that making mistakes is the best way to learn.
 We quote his reflection verbatim: “At the bank, we have published annually, for 27 years, a Repertoire of Topics that records the errors, failures, and attacks we suffer.
-In this, we follow Noel Clarasó’s maxim:<<Always cite your own mistakes before referring to others.’>> The Repertoire is an exercise in informational transparency – the shareholder has the right to know our mistakes, not just our successes – but it is also a valuable tool for employee training.
-In this regard, we have even recently had the satisfaction recently of a colleague asking us for several copies of the repertoire to use as teaching material in his employees’ training sessions.”
+In this, we follow Noel Clarasó’s maxim:<<Always cite your mistakes before referring to others.’>> The Repertoire is an exercise in informational transparency – the shareholder has the right to know our mistakes, not just our successes – but it is also a valuable tool for training our employees.
+In this regard, we have even recently had the satisfaction of a colleague asking us for several copies of the repertoire to use as teaching material in his employees’ training sessions.” .

 Bibliography